SAP-samples/btp-services-intelligent-routing/02-Configuring S_4HANA system for Content Federation/README.md

      ![Save](./images/33.png)

-28. Repeat the steps from 24-27 in the second subaccount that you have configured for SAP Launchpad Service.
+28. Repeat the steps from 24-27 in the second subaccount that you have configured for SAP Build Work Zone, standard edition Service.

 ## Configuring SAP S/4HANA system for Content Federation